-1. Participation in class discussion (20%).
+1. Participation in class discussion and presentation (25%).

-In a reading-based course such as this one, lively class discussion is what brings ideas and theories to life and helps to produce a valuable learning experience for all.
+In a reading-based course such as this one, lively class discussion is what brings ideas to life and helps to produce a valuable learning experience for all.
 Attendance in every class of the term is mandatory, and you are expected to participate as actively as you are able in discussion and debate.

-The instructor will hand out discussion questions for each week's material (with the exception of Week 1 and Weeks 11-12) in the preceding week's class.
-Please come prepared with thoughtful answers to these questions, and we will use them to help structure our sessions.
+I will hand out discussion questions for each week's material (with the exception of Week 1 and Week 11) in the preceding week's class.
+Please come to class prepared with thoughtful answers.